textcreationpartnership/A00014/README.md

 ##Content Summary##

 #####Body#####

-Greate Brittaines noble and worthy councell of warr1624Approx.
-2 KB of XML-encoded text transcribed
+1. Greate Brittaines Noble and Worthy Councell of Warr

 #####Back#####
-Greate Brittaines noble and worthy councell of warr1624Approx.
-2 KB of XML-encoded text transcribed **Types of content**
+Printed for Thomas Archer, in Popes head & Ally, and are to be ſold at his ſhop in Popes head Alley, **Types of content**

   * There are 16 **verse** lines!